enesmu/Docs/ucm/standard.md

 ---
 ![UCM SOM](images/som_noborder.jpg)

-Our Universal Compute Modules are based on a 200 pin SO-DIMM form factor.
-They adhere to a standard pin out to make it easy to change modules to fit the needs of your product.
+Our UCM Standard defines a consistent hardware and software interface for the most widely used microcontroller peripherals.
+Our Universal Compute Modules are based on the 200 pin SO-DIMM form factor.
+They adhere to a standard pinout across models making it easy to change modules to adapt to the needs of your product.

-The standard consists of several widely used peripherals found on many microcontrollers such as UART, SPI, I2C, PWM, etc.
+Our UCMs significantly reduce the time and cost of both your hardware and software design.
+The hardware standard is described below.
+For more information on programming our UCMs using Visual Studio .NET, please visit our [TinyCLR tutorials](../tinyclr/tutorials/intro.md).

-The peripherals found on each module may vary.
+Available peripherals vary by model.

-# UCM Standard Peripherals
+## UCM Standard Peripherals
 | Peripheral                                            | Up to Max |
 |-------------------------------------------------------|-----------|
 | UART (Universal Asynchronous Receiver/Transmitter)    | 4         |